 Based on the findings, Dashti theorized that numerous genes crucial for sleep in animal models could also influence sleep in humans and subsequently provide a better outlook into the function of sleep.

-“Our study suggests that many of the genes important for sleep in animal models may also influence sleep in humans and opens the door to better understanding of the function and regulation of sleep.”
+“Our study suggests that many of the genes important for sleep in animal models may also influence sleep in humans and opens the door to a better understanding of the function and regulation of sleep.”

 The findings were published in Nature Communications.